Complexity of grocery industry doesn’t stop Stora Coop Varberg from becoming E-commerce leader

 May 15, 2020

 Stora Coop Varberg, previously named Coop Forum, opened its doors in 2010.
 From the start, the store took pride in offering great customer service – always on hand for questions, and responsive and available to support all customer requests – and the customers really liked it!
-The store has received the highest customer satisfaction index out of all the Coop stores every year since 2014.
+As a result, the store has received the highest customer satisfaction rating every year since 2014 – out of all the Coop stores in Sweden.

 Coop’s journey towards more efficient online grocery shopping

 Stora Coop Varberg launched its e-commerce offering in December 2015.

 “In the beginning, there was a lot of ‘trial and error.’
 We did get some assistance from the head office, but other than that, a lot of time was spent figuring out what worked.
 We used printed paper lists and tried various ways of picking items and in what order,” says Göran Borg, CEO at Stora Coop Varberg.
 “We clearly put in way too many man hours in the beginning, but then we didn’t really have any tools to support us, and creating all the new routines and finding the correct structures took some time.”

 Using only pen and paper, the work of picking and delivering groceries was extremely time-consuming and the risk of making mistakes was significant.
 As the number of e-commerce customers increased, processing the orders in a quick and efficient way became more and more difficult.